ircam-ismm/webaudio-tutorials/basics/encapsulating-logic.md

 ## Conclusion

-Now that we have accomplished this short refresher on the encapsulation patterns we have seen so far, let's use them in a more hands-on manner by implementing a custom effect, a feedback delay, in such way that you will able to reuse it in several applications.
+Now that we have accomplished this short refresher on the encapsulation patterns we have seen so far, let's use them in a more hands-on manner by implementing a custom effect, a feedback delay, in such way that you will be able to reuse it in several applications.